wirejump/wirejump/docs/server.md

 cd <repo folder> && docker build --output build .
 ```

-Ansible will check for binaries in `build` folder before proceeding and will grab latest GitHub available release automatically if the folder is empty.
+Ansible will check for binaries in `build` folder before proceeding and will grab latest GitHub available release automatically if the folder is empty or does not exist.

 4. Run Ansible targeting your server machine:

 ```
+$ pip install ansible netaddr
-$ ansible-galaxy collection install ansible.utils community.crypto
+$ ansible-galaxy collection install ansible.utils community.crypto community.general
 $ ansible-playbook -i user@your.server.address, ansible/playbook.yml
 ```